 this is what I wrote in the fact check of the debate on that issue.
 Romney did change things between editions but I couldn't find the line that Perry claimed was in the book.

-Romney did change portions of his book, “No Apology,” between the hard cover and paperback editions to add sharper language on Obama’s stimulus plan and health-care law.
-Here is how the Boston Phoenix reported on the differences, which Romney’s spokesman did not dispute at the time: Scrolling through Romney’s book last night, we could not find the line in the hard cover that Perry claims is in there.
-The chapter on health care is mostly a critique of the current health-care system and what needs to be done to fix it.
+Romney did change portions of his book, ?No Apology,? between the hard cover and paperback editions to add sharper language on Obama?s stimulus plan and health-care law.
+Here is how the Boston Phoenix reported on the differences, which Romney?s spokesman did not dispute at the time:

 The other major change comes in a chapter on health care.
 In the original hardcover, Romney tried to carefully distinguish between the Massachusetts law and the national version that was nearing passage as he wrote.